antoniocarlosmjr/fullcycle-rate-limiter/README.md

 H "API_KEY: TOKEN"
 ```

-You can see examples in `/api/requests`.
+You can see examples of use in `/api/requests`.

 3) The variables for the rate limiter can be configured in the `.env` file in the root folder.
 They are:
    - `MAX_REQUESTS_WITHOUT_TOKEN_PER_SECOND`: The maximum number of requests per second without the `API_KEY` header.